LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

 -------------------

 To get started with a git repository (or "repo" for short), the programmer must first create one.
-To create a git repository, the programmer navigates to their project directory and uses the command ``git init``, like so:
+To create a git repository, the programmer navigates to their project directory using the terminal.
+Then uses the command ``git init``, like so:

 .. sourcecode:: bash